jcollard/VibeDC/GDD/CharacterCreation/CharacterCreationFeatureOverview.md

 - `components/guild/RosterCharacterCard.tsx` - Guild roster character card renderer
 - `utils/GuildRosterManager.ts` - Guild roster state management
 - `constants/GuildHallConstants.ts` - Constants for Guild Hall UI
+- `data/class-starter-configs.yaml` (optional) - Base stats and starting equipment per class

+**Note on Class Configuration**: The current `UnitClass` system only stores modifiers and learnable abilities, not base stats or starting equipment.
+Character creation will need class-specific starting data.
+This can be implemented as:
+1. Hardcoded in `GuildRosterManager.getClassStarterConfig()` (quick implementation)
+2. Separate YAML configuration file loaded at startup (cleaner, more maintainable)
+3. Extension to `UnitClass` to include base stats and starting equipment (structural change)

 ## Files to Modify